 Kalayan City Life.
 2016. electronic.
 14 06 2016 http://kalyan-city.blogspot.com/2011/05/four-principles-of-coordination-given.html

-- The greater the interdependence between departments the greater need for coordination.
+The greater the interdependence between departments the greater the need for coordination.

-- Scalar Chain is necessary for good communication.
-Scalar Chain must not be broken in norm circumstances.
+Scalar Chain is necessary for good communication.
+Scalar Chain must not be broken in normal circumstances.